New Zealand

 7. Incident Response Plan: The existence and effectiveness of a formal incident response plan can indicate preparedness.

 How to prepare: Implement ongoing cybersecurity training programs that include phishing simulations and best practices.
-Foster a culture of security awareness within the organisation.
+Foster a culture of security awareness within the organization.

 10. Business Continuity Plans: Plans in place for maintaining operations during a cyber incident can mitigate risk.